echewisi/echewisi/README.md

 - 👋 Hi, I’m @echewisi
 - 👀 I’m interested in ...
-Game development, deep learning, UI/UX designs
+AI dev, django development
 - 🌱 I’m currently learning ...
-Python dev and c++ dev
+Python  and c++
 - 💞️ I’m looking to collaborate on ...
-Game development projects and AI modules
+AI projects, backend projects, and data science projects
 - 📫 How to reach me ... instagram @echewisi

 <!---